CosmeValera/ReactProjects/README.md

 ## Usage

-To launch one React project you will need to follow the following steps:
+To launch one React project you will need to follow the next steps:
 1. Clone the code:
 ```
 git clone git@github.com:CosmeValera/react-learning.git